Unbiased Natural Latex Mattress Report

 How Natural Latex Becomes a Mattress

-Latex mattresses are formed using one of two methods, the Talalay or Dunlop.
-They create differences in the final product that will affect how you sleep.
-The following process descriptions can be used on either natural latex, synthetics or blends, it is important to know which you are getting prior to purchasing a new bed.
+Latex mattresses are formed using one of two methods, Talalay or Dunlop.
+The following process descriptions can be used on either natural latex, synthetics or blends – they just refer to how the liquid latex is turned into foam.
+It is important to know which you are getting prior to purchasing a new bed.

 1) Foam Production

 Talalay method – In this method the latex is whipped into a frothy foam and injected into molds.
 They are left slightly under filled and then placed in a vacuum chamber to create a negative air pressure.
-This action causes the air to evenly disperse into round bubbles throughout the entire mattress, creating a consistent and even foam.
+This action causes the air to disperse into round bubbles throughout the entire mattress, creating a consistent foam.
 The mattress is flash frozen and then immediately vulcanized.
-After removing the latex from the mold it is washed 5 times to ensure removal of all proteins and allowed to thoroughly dry before shipping.
+After removing the latex from the mold it is washed to ensure remove additives and allowed to thoroughly dry before use.

 After the latex foams are created and cured, the beds are then assembled.
 Keep in mind that for a latex bed, there should be no other materials – no springs, polyurethane foams, or other fillers.